arnav999/c-tutorial/README.md

 So a C programmer can check the returned values and can take appropriate action depending on the return value.
 It is a good practice, to set errno to 0 at the time of initializing a program.
 A value of 0 indicates that there is no error in the program.

+9)Memory management :
+This chapter explains dynamic memory management in C. The C programming language provides several functions for memory allocation and management.
+These functions can be found in the <stdlib.h> header file.

+10)

 for more resources